amanthei/amanthei/README.md

 - 🏦 Working at Monzo
 - 🕹️ Playing a bunch of Pokémon Go
-- 📚 Reading Careless People by Sarah Wynn-Williams
+- 📚 Reading The Player of Games by Iain M. Banks
 - 🎧 Listening to The Lonely Island and Seth Meyers Podcast
 - 🦋 Going all in on [Bluesky](https://bsky.app/profile/alexmanthei.com)